HTML Injection

 to trigger a subresource request that can return a malicious Link:

-header as explained in Link response header with preload.
+header as explained in HTML Injection.

-The most straight-forward way would be to use a Header / CRLF Injection to set it as a header:
+The most straight-forward way would be to use a CRLF / Header Injection to set it as a header:

 You'd now need to load any resource from an attacker's domain (like an <img>